What will replace Help to Buy?

 The scheme's impact on the property market has been extensively debated, leading to the search for more sustainable home ownership solutions.

-With the closure of Help to Buy, you might feel a sense of uncertainty as a first time buyer.
+With the closure of Help to Buy, you might feel a sense of uncertainty as a first-time buyer.
 This scheme was a known route onto the property ladder, offering an equity loan to help with your house purchase.
-Its end means that you need to consider alternative avenues.

-The Help to Buy equity loan scheme has supported numerous first time buyers stepping onto the property ladder.
-Under this scheme, you only need a 5% deposit to buy a new build home.
+The Help to Buy equity loan scheme has supported numerous first-time buyers.
+Under this scheme, you only needed a 5% deposit to buy a new-build home.

 The Mortgage Guarantee Scheme enables first-time buyers and current homeowners to secure a mortgage with just a 5% deposit.
 Launched in April 2021, this scheme addresses the scarcity of high loan-to-value mortgages.